PART 1: “BLACK” JACK GARDNER, 1928 TERRIER GRAD: HUGE CONNECTION TO HOOPS WORLD

 Billy McGill, one of Utah’s greatest players during the era when Redlands’ Jack Gardner coached in Salt Lake City, led the NCAA with 38.8 points.
 He scored 60 in a narrow win over BYU as a senior.
 While in high school, McGill scrimmaged against the likes of Wilt Chamberlain and Bill Russell.
 (Photo by Wikipedia Commons).

 As a matter of fact, I was.
-He was about to offer insight into the background in coaching against two of basketball’s greatest icons.
+He was about to offer insight toward background in coaching against two of basketball’s greatest icons.
 Sitting down?
 I should’ve called for some oxygen.
 Or sedation.
-This was a dream for a small-town reporter: Moments like these.
+This was a dream interview for a small-town reporter.

-Russell’s 1956 USF squad, which took a 29-0 record into the NCAA Tournament, knocked off ranked teams – No. 8 UCLA, Gardner’s 18th-ranked Utah, No. 7 Southern Methodist and No. 4 Iowa – and the Dons beat them all by at least 11 points.
+Russell’s 1956 University of San Francisco squad, which took a 29-0 record into that year’s NCAA Tournament, knocked off ranked teams – John Wooden’s No. 8 UCLA, Gardner’s 18th-ranked Utah, No. 7 Southern Methodist and No. 4 Iowa – and USF beat them all by at least 11 points.

-Iowa, the Big Ten champ for the second straight year, came into the NCAA final on a 17-game win streak of its own before losing, 83-71.
-Utah lost, 92-77, to the Dons in the West Region final.
+Iowa, that year’s Big Ten champ for a second straight year, came into that year’s NCAA final on a 17-game win streak of its own before losing, 83-71.
+Utah lost, 92-77, to USF in their West Region final.

 “You had to figure a way to score against Mr. Russell,” said Gardner.
 “What’d we have – 77 points?
 It’s not bad, but their defense led them to score a lot of points.”

-Hal Perry, an All-Tournament player, along with future Boston Celtic guard K.C.
+Hal Perry, USF’s All-Tournament player, along with future Boston Celtic guard K.C.
 Jones was part of the Dons’ mystique, not to mention Russell.
 “No one plays this game alone,” said Gardner.

 “Regardless of what anyone else says, including Mr. (Red) Auerbach in Boston.
 It’s a team game, always has been a team game and, for the winning teams, always will be a team game.”